Martin finds out he could have avoided a sky-high interest rate in our latest video collaboration with Matthew Giuffrida.

 - Administer your payments to the appropriate creditors.

-With a debt management program you’ll receive some help but will still have the satisfaction of paying off all the money you owe.
+With a debt management program, you’ll receive some help to reduce your debts but will still have the satisfaction of paying off all or most of the money you owe.

 Option 3 – Consumer Proposal

-If you’re debts have become too much for your to handle and you don’t have enough money to pay them all then a consumer proposal is a good option.
-Much like bankruptcy, a consumer proposal is a legal proceeding administered by a bankruptcy trustee.
-Your trustee will be responsible for figuring out how much of your debt you can afford to pay back, you will have no say.
+If your debts are so high you’re unable to consolidate them under a debt management program, then a consumer proposal is a good option.
+Much like bankruptcy, a consumer proposal is a legal proceeding administered by a Licensed Insolvency Trustee (LIT).
+Your trustee will be responsible for figuring out how much of your debt you can afford to pay back.
+In general, you can have up to 70% or more of your debts cleared without having to sell your assets.
+However, your trustee will decide based on your income.
 Once your trustee decides they will present your creditors with your consumer proposal.
 Your creditors have the right to reject your proposal; more often than not they will accept your proposal.

 Sometimes bankruptcy is the only option that makes sense and cannot be avoided.
-When this happens it’s best to get in contact with a bankruptcy trustee right away and start the proceedings.
+When this happens it’s best to get in contact with a Licensed Insolvency Trustee right away and start the bankruptcy proceedings.
 Your trustee has your best interests in mind so if they feel like a consumer proposal is a better choice for you, they will suggest it.
 Here are few things to remember if you’re currently thinking about filing for bankruptcy:

 - A bankruptcy has the worst possible effect on your credit report and score.

 - It will be extremely hard to get new credit after all your debts have been discharged.

 - Certain occupations forbid the filing of bankruptcy

 - You will lose the majority of your assets